 Gaming is one of the tasks that are going to require a stronger base level of storage.
 For modern gaming, we highly suggest that you use an SSD to boot up games.
 Loading up AAA+ games from an HDD is a painful endeavor.
 Loading screens take a lot longer, the game loads a lot slower, and you will have to deal with much higher heat output.

 For modern gaming, we suggest that you aim for at least a 512GB SSD, paired with 8GB DDR4 RAM as a minimum, and 16GB DDR4 RAM is recommended.
-If you need a new gaming laptop to play the latest titles, you can find our favorites here.

 If you need a laptop for graphic design, you will need something to handle demanding tasks that will require you to be smart with your storage.
 To keep costs low, many designers opt for a base level of 256GB SSD.
 They then use an external SSD ranging from 1-4TB.
 This is a good way to keep the cost of your laptop low and will allow you to maximize storage without needing a much bulkier and heavier laptop.